;

 Serbia

 In 2023, Serbia's GDP grew by 2.5%, driven by a better-than-expected performance in agriculture, construction, and energy sectors.
-Economic growth is projected to accelerate to 3.1% in 2024 and 3.7% in 2025, supported by domestic demand and investments.
+Economic growth is projected to accelerate to 3.1% in 2024 and 3.7% in 2025, supported by domestic demand and strategic investments.

 Serbia's fiscal deficit is expected to narrow due to tighter fiscal policies and reduced energy-related subsidies.
-The country is focusing on structural reforms, especially in the energy sector, to ensure long-term growth and stability.
+The country is focusing on structural reforms, especially in the energy sector, to ensure long-term economic growth and financial stability.

 Currency: